 - Si: If there is a PUCCH Spatial Relation Info with PUCCH-SpatialRelationInfoId i as specified in TS 38.331 [5], configured for the uplink bandwidth part indicated by BWP ID field, Si indicates the activation status of PUCCH Spatial Relation Info with PUCCH-SpatialRelationInfoId i, otherwise MAC entity shall ignore this field.
-The Si field is set to "1" to indicate PUCCH Spatial Relation Info with PUCCH-SpatialRelationInfoId i should be activated.
-The Si field is set to "0" to indicate PUCCH Spatial Relation Info with PUCCH-SpatialRelationInfoId i should be deactivated.
+The Si field is set to 1 to indicate PUCCH Spatial Relation Info with PUCCH-SpatialRelationInfoId i shall be activated.
+The Si field is set to 0 to indicate PUCCH Spatial Relation Info with PUCCH-SpatialRelationInfoId i shall be deactivated.
 Only a single PUCCH Spatial Relation Info can be active for a PUCCH Resource at a time;

-- R: Reserved bit, set to "0".
+- R: Reserved bit, set to 0.

 Figure 6.1.3.18-1: PUCCH spatial relation Activation/Deactivation MAC CE